CapellaSystems/documents.capellasystems.net/docs/Cambria_FTC/01-Installation Guides/01-Kubernetes/02-Akamai/Akamai-Terraform-Kubernetes/Cambria_Cluster_and_FTC_5_6_0_Terraform_on_Akamai_Kubernetes_index.md

    ```
    If any pod in this list is in a **pending** state, see **section 3.1** and make sure the number of manager nodes created equals the amount of `cambriastreammanager-xyz` pods you see in this list.
 9. Run the Terraform install instructions from **section 3.3.
 Deploy Kubernetes Cluster**.
-10. *(Skip if you ran the “Important” steps above.)* Restart the manager deployments:
+10. *(Skip if you ran the “Important” steps above.)* Run this command to restart the manager deployments:
     ```bash
     kubectl rollout restart deployment cambriaclusterwebui cambriaclusterapp -n default
     ```